 Employment on board of a merchant navy vessel requires nautical training meeting the Standards for Training, Certification and Watchkeeping for Seafarers (STCW) of the International Maritime Organisation (IMO).

-The Antwerp Maritime Academy is the only college in Belgium for academic training in Nautical Sciences and for professional training in Marine Engineering.
+The Antwerp Maritime Academy is the only college in Belgium for academic training in Nautical Sciences and Marine Engineering.

 In the Nautical Sciences department, deck officers are trained.
 Deck officers are responsible for the navigation of the ship, the voyage itinerary, maritime communication, cargo handling, etc. This training prepares the student for a career at sea which can lead ultimately to the level of Captain (Master).